Popemobile: Usage by John Paul II

-One of the two popemobiles coachbuilt on Leyland Constructor chassis for Pope John Paul II's visit to the United Kingdom in May/June 1982.

-Pope Benedict XVI in a modified Mercedes-Benz M-Class popemobile in São Paulo, Brazil in 2007.

-Following the attempted assassination of John Paul II in 1981, the popemobile was fitted with bulletproof glass.
-British Leyland supplied both Leyland T45 lorry-based and Range Rover SUV-based armored popemobiles in 1982 for the pope's visit to the United Kingdom.
+Following the attempted assassination of John Paul II in 1981, the pope's designated automobile was fitted with bulletproof glass.
+British Leyland supplied both Leyland T45 lorry-based and Range Rover SUV-based armored automobiles in 1982 for the pope's visit to the United Kingdom.
 One of the two T45-based vehicles used was sold at auction in 2006 for £37,000, the other is kept in the British Commercial Vehicle Museum in Leyland, UK.
 One of the Range Rovers is exhibited at the National Museum of Funeral History in Houston, Texas.
-The Pope used a popemobile derived from the SEAT Panda model during his visit to Spain in 1982; this specific car was open-air with a grab handle in front so that the Pope could stand still and greet the crowds while moving.
+The Pope used an automobile derived from the SEAT Panda model during his visit to Spain in 1982; this specific car was open-air with a grab handle in front so that the Pope could stand still and greet the crowds while moving.
 The Pope entered the Camp Nou football stadium in Barcelona, driving through the assembled crowds celebrating Mass for a congregation of over 121,000 on 17 November 1982.